govuk-one-login/mobile-ios-logging/Sources/GAnalytics/README.md

 #  GAnalytics

-A concrete class implementation of the `AnalyticsService` protocol if the chosen analytics platform is Google's Firebase.
+A concrete implementation of the `AnalyticsService` protocol if the chosen analytics platform is Google's Firebase.

 ## Installation